 Over and Over again

-The Travel magazine, Travel +Leisure is publishing once a year an annual book about the World’s Greatest Hotels.
-This year, I was asked to shoot one of the most beautiful hotels in Israel, Efendi Hotel in Acre, to be published in the book.
+The Travel magazine, Travel +Leisure is publishing an annual book about the World’s Greatest Hotels.
+This year, I was asked to shoot one of the most beautiful hotels in Acre, Israel, Efendi Hotel to be published in the book.

 To see more images and my post about the Efendi, please click here.

 In case you don’t have a chance to get the World’s Greatest Hotels’ book, here is the text about Efendi;